 Trade facilitation is of prime importance in lowering cross border transaction and transport costs for a Land Locked Developing Country (LLDC) such as Lesotho.
 The LLDC group lobbies for special consideration to be shown to export-driven countries lacking their own direct sea-freight facilities.

-Lesotho has signed a number of trade agreements which afford expanded access to regional and international markets.
-In addition, its status as a Least Developed Country (LDC) in the World Trade Organisation (WTO), and as a least developed country (LDC) also enjoys duty-free access to the markets of industrialised countries.
+Lesotho is a member of the World Trade Organisation (WTO), and as a least developed country (LDC) also enjoys duty-free access for its goods to major world markets.
 The Enhanced Integrated Framework (EIF) is an aid-for-trade partnership for LDCs that supports such countries in being more active in the global trading system by helping them to address supply-side constraints to trade.

-Lesotho is a member of the Southern African Development Community (SADC), a grouping of 15 countries with a combined population of some 330 million and a cumulative GDP of US $573.597 billion.
-Other members of SADC include South Africa, Zimbabwe, Zambia, Malawi, Tanzania, Madagascar, Mauritius, Seychelles, Angola, Democratic Republic of Congo, Namibia, Botswana, Swaziland and Mozambique.
+Lesotho is a member of the Southern African Development Community (SADC), a grouping of 15 countries with a combined population of more than 345.2 million and a cumulative GDP of US $721.321 billion at current prices (2018).
+Other members of SADC include South Africa, Zimbabwe, Zambia, Malawi, Tanzania, Madagascar, Mauritius, Seychelles, Angola, Democratic Republic of Congo, Namibia, Botswana, eSwatini and Mozambique.
 Intra-SADC trade is governed by the SADC Protocol on Trade, while extra-regional trade is aligned with both the WTO negotiated tariff liberalisation process as well as bilateral and/or inter-regional trade arrangements.

 The SADC FTA has been fully implemented since 2012, with 92 percent of product lines traded at zero percent.
 The FTA is one of the first milestones towards regional integration and a common market.
 An agreement has been reached on a SADC Regional Development Fund.

-The EU signed an Economic Partnership Agreement on 10 June 2016 with the SADC EPA Group comprising Botswana, Lesotho, Mozambique, Namibia, South Africa and eSwatini.
-The agreement grants free access to the European market while allowing member states to maintain tariffs on products sensitive to international competition; a strategy known as asymmetrical liberalisation.
-In exchange, these countries are removing custom duties on 86 percent of EU imports.
+The EU signed an Economic Partnership Agreement (EPA) on 10 June 2016 with the SADC EPA Group comprising Botswana, Lesotho, Mozambique, Namibia, South Africa and eSwatini.
+The agreement grants free access to the European market while allowing member states to maintain tariffs on products sensitive to international competition – a strategy known as asymmetrical liberalisation.
+In exchange, these countries are removing customs duties on 86 percent of EU imports.
 The agreement is contingent on the provisions in Article 2 of the EPA, which include respect for human rights, rule of law and democracy.
 The agreement became the first fully operational regional EPA in Africa after Mozambique started applying the EPA in February 2018.

-The TFTA has been used as a basis for engaging in the ongoing African Continental Free Trade Agreement (AfCFTA) which envisages bringing together all the 55 member countries of the African Union to trade tariff-free.
+The TFTA serves as a building block for the African Continental Free Trade Agreement (AfCFTA) which envisages bringing together all 55 member countries of the African Union to trade tariff-free.
 Lesotho is among 54 African countries to have signed the agreement, which aims to create a market of over 1.2 billion people with an aggregate GDP of close to US $4 trillion.

 Furthermore, close to 100 percent of Lesotho’s industrial products, including textiles and clothing, can be exported duty and quota free to Japan with its 127 million consumers.
 Lesotho’s products are eligible for duty free access to New Zealand in terms of a GSP scheme introduced in 1972, while Turkey also provides duty free access for Lesotho’s industrial products.

 Lesotho has entered into bilateral investment treaties with Germany, Switzerland and the UK.
-In conjunction with her regional partners, Lesotho is keen to foster closer economic ties with Asian countries, including China, India and Pakistan, creating new opportunities for product and market diversification.
+In conjunction with her regional partners, Lesotho is also keen to foster closer economic ties with Asian countries, including China, India and Pakistan, creating new opportunities for product and market diversification.